luo-zn/vuepress-deploy/README.md

 | `BUILD_DIR` | The output of the build-script above. e.g.: `blog/.vuepress/dist/` | `env` | **Yes** |
 | `CNAME` | Alias Record of your site. | `env` | **no** |

+note: User pages must be built from the master branch.